Sheikh Zayed Grand Mosque isn’t called

 The third largest mosque in the world, the Sheikh Zayed Grand Mosque spans space that can hold 41,000 worshippers at one time.
 This mosque features 82 perfectly shaped domes, 1,048 columns, 24-carat gilded chandeliers and the world’s largest hand-knotted carpet.
 It’s impossible to not feel overwhelmed by the mosque’s magnificence as you step onto its grounds!

-There were so many details to see (and snap photos), I had problems taking everything in.
+There were so many details to see (and snap photos), I was overwhelmed trying to document everything down.
 Add to the fact that we had less than an hour to finish exploring (definitely not enough); our tour guide was sharing about the mosque and moving on too fast, argh.

 The Whiteness of the Mosque